zxing-js/library/README.md

 If there are more input devices then you will need to chose one for `codeReader.decodeFromInputVideoDevice` device id parameter.

-You can also provide `undefined` for the device id parameter in which case the library will automatically choose the camera, prefering the main (environment facing) camera if more are available:
+You can also provide `undefined` for the device id parameter in which case the library will automatically choose the camera, preferring the main (environment facing) camera if more are available:

 ```javascript
 codeReader.decodeFromInputVideoDevice(undefined, 'video')